goharbor/harbor/src/jobservice/README.md

 	// uint: the failure count allowed.
 If it is set to 0, then default value 4 is used.
 	MaxFails() uint

+	// Max currency of the job.
+Unlike the WorkerPool concurrency, it controls the limit on the number jobs of that type
+	// that can be active at one time by within a single redis instance.
+	//
+	// The default value is 0, which means "no limit on job concurrency".
+	MaxCurrency() uint

-	// Tell the worker pool if retry the failed job when the fails is
+	// Tell the worker worker if retry the failed job when the fails is
 	// still less that the number declared by the method 'MaxFails'.
 	//
 	// Returns: